openequella/openequella.github.io/guides/PushToLMS.md

 Select the Blackboard connector from the Within drop-down.
 The Manage external resources results page displays for Blackboard resources.

-The Blackboard Manage external resources page displays EQUELLA resources and resource attachments that have been added to Blackboard courses.
+The Blackboard Manage external resources page displays openEQUELLA resources and resource attachments that have been added to Blackboard courses.
 It provides functionality for viewing, sorting and filtering resources.
 Additionally, resources can be edited and deleted.
 The ability to select multiple resources to perform bulk actions (delete and move) is also available from this page.
 Elements of this page include:
 #### Screen options
 Click Screen Options to display the screen options at the top of the page.
 One screen option is available from this page, Number of results per page.
 Select the required option from the drop-down list.
 Options available are 10, 50 or 100.
 #### Search pane